The NYS Workers' Compensation Board has developed the following guidance with respect to various scenarios involving firm or attorney changes.

 Scenario: Attorney A leaves Firm UVW to join Firm XYZ.

 R Numbers are not implicated; UVW's R Number remains the same as does XYZ's.
 To the extent claimants wish to substitute Firm XYZ for Firm UVW, Attorney A will have to file OC-400 (Notice of Substitution) forms with the Board.
-Once Attorney A acquires eCase access to XYZ firm's cases, she will no longer be able to access UVW firm cases.
+Once Attorney A acquires eCase access to XYZ firm's cases, they will no longer be able to access UVW firm cases.

 Scenario: Attorney P is a member of Firm ABC.
 Attorney P dies unexpectedly.